Your Catalogue Tracks Need Visuals!

-YouTube is the most widely used music streaming service in the world (source).
+YouTube is the most widely used music streaming service in the world.
 The chances are if people are listening to a track these days, they are also watching it.
 YouTube videos, Spotify visualisers and the like are now a ubiquitous accompaniment to music.
-Which makes it surprising to me that very few classic tracks have a visual presence online.
-No new artist, no matter what their reach, would dream of releasing a track without some bespoke visual attached to it, so why am I left looking at a static album cover, or worse still a shoddily made fan video when listening to some of the most famous tracks of all time on YouTube?
+Which makes it surprising to us that very few classic tracks have a visual presence online.
+No new artist, no matter what their reach, would dream of releasing a track without some bespoke visual attached to it, so why are we left looking at a static album cover, or worse still a shoddily made fan video when listening to some of the most famous tracks of all time on YouTube?

 Don’t neglect the value of your catalogue